-When you think of Jesus' teaching, themes like grace, love, and forgiveness probably pop into your mind.
-You might think of heart-warming parables like The Prodigal Son or Jesus' promise to give rest to all who come to Him (Mt 11:28).
-But then you run across passages where Jesus says you cannot follow Him unless you carry a cross and hate your children (Lk 14:26-27).
+When you think of Jesus' teachings, themes like grace, love, and kindness probably pop into your mind.
+But then you come across passages where Jesus says you cannot be His disciple unless you hate your children and carry a cross (Lk 14:26-27).

 Uh . . . what?

-Read the red letters of your Bible and you will find stories of unprecedented grace.
-But you will also find harsh and shocking declarations of law.
+Read the red letters of your Bible and you will find many examples of unprecedented grace.
+But you'll also find many harsh moral demands.
 So, how do we make sense of this?
 Is Jesus double-minded?

 What Law Did Jesus Preach?

-But it's important to note that Jesus ramped up Moses' law to include not only outward actions of the body, but inward intentions of the heart (Mt 5:27-48).
-According to Jesus, you must obey the law and do it with the right motivation.
-You can't just act like you love your neighbor, you can't just be loving toward them, you have to actually love them.
+But it's important to note that Jesus drilled deeper into Moses's Law to reveal not only outward actions of the body, but inward intentions of the heart (Mt 5:27-48).
+According to Jesus, you must obey God's Law and do it with pure motivations.

-Paul writes in Romans 3: "No one will be declared righteous in God's sight by the works of the law; rather, through the law we become conscious of our sin" (Rm 3:20).
+Paul writes in Romans 3:20, "No one will be declared righteous in God's sight by the works of the law; rather, through the law we become conscious of our sin." (see Rm 7:13)

-So, by the time Jesus arrived on the scene, Jews had fourteen centuries to learn what the law should have taught them – that they were dreadfully sinful and in desperate need of a Savior.
-However, the religious teachers had muddled the law of God with all their extra rules and traditions.
-By teaching their traditions more than God's law, they diluted the law and robbed it of its power.
-They made the law seem doable.
-Difficult, but doable.
+So, by the time Jesus was born, Jews had 14 centuries to learn what the Law should have taught them – that they were dreadfully sinful and in desperate need of a Savior.
+However, the religious teachers had replaced God's Law with their own watered-down version (Mk 7:6-8).
+In doing this, they robbed the Law of its power to expose sin.

 The Big Mistake

 Do you see what's happening?
-These preachers are making the exact same mistake as the Pharisees – they're watering down God's law to make it doable for us.
+Modern preachers are making the same mistake as the Pharisees – they're replacing God's Law with their own watered-down version.
+The biggest problem in the church today is not "cheap grace," but cheap Law: watering down the Law to make it doable for us.